superduper-io/superduper/CONTRIBUTING.md

 This project is intended to be a community effort, and it won't be possible without your support and enthusiasm.

 ## Where to Start? :boom:
 If you're new to open-source development, we recommend going through the GitHub “issues” tab to find items that interest you.
+We welcome newcomers, so we have labelled some issues "good first issue" - we think they are of the right level of difficulty to provide a smooth onboarding to new contributors.
+You don't have to limit yourself to only "good first issues" - look for something that you would like to see in the project!
 Once you’ve found something interesting, the next step is to create your development environment.

 We follow something called a "fork and pull request" workflow for collaborating on our project.
 See [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) for a great overview on what some of these mysterious terms mean!